Ed Servais | Head Coach

 Creighton moved into TD Ameritrade Park Omaha midway through the 2011 season, leaving behind the friendly confines of the CU Sports Complex where Servais had a .770 winning percentage.

-The 2011 team finished with a 45-16 overall record, finishing first in MVC play with a 15-6 mark.
+The 2011 team finished with a 45-16 overall record, claiming the regular season title in the Missouri Valley at 15-6 mark.
 It marked the first time in school history a Bluejay baseball team won the regular-season and tournament titles in the same year.
 The Bluejays finished the season ranked 25th in the nation, breaking into the top-25 for the first time since 2007.

 Servais was named the 2011 MVC Coach of the Year, as he guided the Bluejays to series sweeps of Indiana State, Bradley and Missouri State.
 The three wins over the Bears to close the regular season gave Creighton the MVC regular-season crown outright.
 The Bluejays then overcame fatigue and weather conditions in the MVC Tournament (including playing four games in two days) to position themselves for a chance at the tournament title.
 Creighton defeated Missouri State for the fifth time in eight days, needing a wild pitch in the 12th inning to get a 4-3 victory.
-The Bluejays then downed Wichita State 3-1 in the title game to earn the automatic bid into the NCAA Tournament.
-Creighton ended its season with a 1-2 showing in the Corvallis, Regional.
+Finally Creighton bested Wichita State 3-1 in the title game to earn the automatic bid into the NCAA Tournament.
+Creighton, however, ended its season with a 1-2

-Creighton finished the 2010 season 27-25 .
+Creighton finished the 2010 season, 27-25.
 Creighton excelled on the defensive side, finishing second in the nation in fielding percentage at .980.
-The Bluejays closed the year second in Division I, committing just 41 errors in 52 games.
+The Bluejays committed just 41 errors in 52 games.

 The end of the 2010 season saw four Bluejays recognized by the MVC and one Bluejay pitcher earning national honors.
 Elliot Soto and Carson Vitale were drafted, with Soto being taken by the Chicago Cubs in the 15th round and Vitale by the Texas Rangers organization in the 38th round.